Negotiation and Conflict Resolution (LNCR) 565

-In this course, we aim to improve your understanding of the negotiation strategies and processes, taking into consideration the situational context, the relationship aspect, and the goals of the negotiation.
-With a focus on business negotiation, we will offer tips on the preparation and techniques that are relevant for a chosen strategy, including how to better understand oneself and the other parties.
-We will also briefly introduce the role and types of third-party intervention for negotiations and conflict resolution.
-Last but not least, we will also spend some time addressing cross-cultural negotiations, as workforce diversification and globalization of organizations have made these issues increasingly important.
+This course aims to improve the learner’s understanding of negotiation strategies and processes, considering the situational context, the relationship aspect, and the goals of the negotiation.
+With a focus on business negotiation, the course offers tips on the preparation work and the applicable techniques relevant to a chosen strategy.
+The course also briefly introduces the role and types of third-party intervention for negotiations and conflict resolution.
+Finally, it addresses issues related to cross-cultural negotiations, as workforce diversification and globalization of organizations have made these increasingly important.

-- define key negotiation concepts and use these terms appropriately in the negotiation context
+- Define key negotiation concepts and use these terms appropriately in a negotiation context;

-- consider using third party interventions, including mediation and arbitration, as appropriate in the negotiation circumstance
+- Consider using third-party interventions, including mediation and arbitration, as appropriate in a relevant negotiation circumstance;

-- demonstrate increased awareness in and sensitivity to cross-cultural issues in negotiations.
+- Demonstrate awareness in and sensitivity to cross-cultural issues in negotiations.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.